 - Describe how you will implement a full continuum of services for all SWD, Levels 1 through 4.
 Describe the physical setting(s) in which you will provide services, when and by whom services will be provided, and by what processes students will be assigned to resources and supports pursuant to their IEPs.
 Refer to sections B.4: Curriculum, C.2: Staffing Plan, and other sections of the written application as appropriate. - In providing a full continuum of services, what services will you provide with staff versus external contractors? - Describe how the school will establish a preliminary Child Find system. - Describe how the school will determine appropriate discipline procedures for SWD, referring to Section B.4.a: School Culture as appropriate. - Describe how the school will meet secondary transition requirements, if applicable. - Describe the methods for identifying and serving students requiring Section 504 plans. - Describe the methods for informing parents about their and their child's rights associated with IDEA, Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §§ 701 et seq.
 (Section 504), and all other applicable civil rights laws?
 Refer to Section B.4.c: Family Involvement as appropriate. - Briefly describe the school's plan for ensuring compliance with OSSE requirements related to serving SWD.
-Include: - Plans for responding to communications from OSSE and other parties related to dispute resolution events (mediation, state complaints, and due process complaints/hearings). - Systems for tracking and reporting student data, including progress on IEPs and services provided; and - How the school will address and correct non-compliance identified by OSSE in a timely manner. - [SMOEO/MO] Describe the differences and similarities between the strategies proposed and those in place in your existing school(s) in other states?
+Include: - Plans for responding to communications from OSSE and other parties related to dispute resolution events (mediation, state complaints, and due process complaints/hearings). - Systems for tracking and reporting student data, including progress on IEPs and services provided; and - How the school will address and correct non-compliance identified by OSSE in a timely manner. - [SMO] Describe the differences and similarities between the strategies proposed and those in place in your existing school(s) in other states?
 What changes, if any, did you make to your disability identification or academic support procedures and what do you anticipate will be challenges with implementing these standards in DC?

-• If not participating in My School DC, the school has both a convincing justification for not participating and a well-developed strategy for managing its application process, open enrollment season, and lottery.
+- If not participating in My School DC, the school has both a convincing justification for not participating and a well-developed strategy for managing its application process, open enrollment season, and lottery. - The proposed policy for back-filling vacated seats is inherently inclusive of all students and aligned with the school's mission.